-That's what Jesus said.
+- 2. God Himself is always with us.
+Everywhere we go.
+Every challenge we face.
+He's always there.
+We have the fellowship of God the Holy Spirit, who has come to counsel us. - That's what Jesus said.
 Later in the book of Romans the apostle Paul shed a little more light on the ministry of the Holy Spirit.
-Here's the second reality.

-- B. We have a constant Trinitarian companion (Romans 8).
-We don't have time to exegete Romans 8, but let me whet your appetite.
-Here's what God the Holy Spirit does in the life of the believer day by day. - 1.
+Here's the second reality. - B. We have a constant Trinitarian companion (Romans 8).
+We don't have time to exegete Romans 8, but let me whet your appetite by highlighting what God the Holy Spirit does in the life of the believer day by day. - 1.
 He enables us to overcome sin (Rom 8:5-11).
+Verse 11 says, "And if the Spirit of him who raised Jesus from the dead is living in you, he who raised Christ from the dead will also give life to your mortal bodies through his Spirit, who lives in you."

+He gives us life, life as it's meant to be, life that's truly life.
+That's the positive.
+The implied negative?
+He enables us to over what short-circuits this life.
+Sin.
+The Spirit of God who indwells us helps us put off sin and put on life, the very life of Christ Himself.

-Verse 11 says, "And if the Spirit of him who raised Jesus from the dead is living in you, he who raised Christ from the dead will also give life to your mortal bodies through his Spirit, who lives in you." - 2.
-He gives us the ability to live God-pleasing lives (Rom 8:12-14).
-Notice verses 13-14, "For if you live according to the sinful nature, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live, because those who are led by the Spirit of God are sons of God." - 3.
-He gives us assurance that we are God's children (Rom 8:15-16).
+2. He gives us the ability to live God-pleasing lives (Rom 8:12-14).
+Notice verses 13-14, "For if you live according to the sinful nature, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live, because those who are led by the Spirit of God are sons of God."

+Notice that the Spirit enables us to put something to death, the misdeeds of the body.
+Think sinful habits.
+Dealing with any?
+We have fellowship with the One who enables us to break those habits and live God-pleasing lives.

+3. He gives us assurance that we are God's children (Rom 8:15-16).
 That's verses 15-16, "For you did not receive a spirit that makes you a slave again to fear, but you received the Spirit of sonship.
 And by him we cry, "Abba, Father."
-The Spirit himself testifies with our spirit that we are God's children." - 4.
-He helps us pray (Rom 8:26-27).
+The Spirit himself testifies with our spirit that we are God's children."

+What do we have?
+The Spirit of sonship.
+What's the evidence of that?
+He enables us to cry out to God in very personal terms, "Abba, Father."
+In doing so He gives us the assurance that we are indeed the children of God.

+Have you cried out to God recently, "Oh, dear Father!"?
+If so, the Holy Spirit made that possible.
+And in doing so the Holy Spirit was letting you know that you indeed are one of God's children.

+4. He helps us pray (Rom 8:26-27).
 Verses 26-27 are so encouraging, "In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us with groans that words cannot express.
 And he who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for the saints in accordance with God's will."

+So when I say, "Oh, dear Father!"
+And I don't know what else to say, the Spirit speaks for me.
+And what He says is always consistent with the Father's will.